ayush939/ayush939.github.io/README.md

 ## Work in progress
 These are the Machine Learning based tasks that I am currently working on (under an organisation or personal).
 - [Range error estimation](https://github.com/ayush939/DNN-based-ranging-quality-prediction-): This project is my master thesis at Sony, Germany.
-It is about predicting/estimating the ranging error in the range estimation of the Ultra Wide Band (UWB) based device which is further used for indoor localization of the objects.
+It is about predicting/estimating and then correcting the ranging error using neural networks for   Ultra Wide Band (UWB) based ranging device and this device is further used for indoor localization of the objects.
 ## Completed projects

 ## My new Learnings